Aarey rape: 'Child was bleeding, crying non-stop,' recalls constable

-Tears rolling down his cheeks, the constable who saved the little girl by rushing her to hospital, says he will find some measure of peace only when the accused auto driver is arrested and given maximum punishment
+Tears rolling down his cheeks, constable who saved little girl by rushing her to hospital, says he will find some measure of peace when accused auto driver is arrested and given maximum punishment

 He may have the eternal gratitude of the parents for saving the life of the five-year-old girl who was raped in the Aarey colony forest on Sunday, but Constable Prakash Tukaram Warange says he will find some measure of peace only when the accused auto driver is arrested and given the maximum punishment.

 Constable Warange says he gave chase to an auto that could have had the rapist in it, but had to give up because of the rain and the bad condition of the road, and because the girl needed medical attention

 Speaking exclusively to mid-day yesterday, the constable, who is attached to Crime Branch unit IX, could not hold back his tears when he recounted how he had found the little girl alone in the rain on the Aarey Colony road, bleeding, shivering and crying out for her mother.

 Recalling the events of Sunday, Warange said, “I was returning from my in-laws’ house in Ghatkopar to my house in Goregaon around 11 pm when I saw a very small girl stumbling along the Aarey Colony road, crying non-stop.
 I was shocked and could not even understand what was happening initially.”

 When he stopped the girl and asked her what had happened, the girl told Warange, “Rickshaw uncle left me here”.
 Warange said, “The girl was shaken.
 It was raining that day and she was wet and shivering.
 I noticed a rickshaw very far ahead and decided to give chase.”